MPR-UKD/CEST-Denoise/README.md

 To test the different methods, various synthetic data are provided.
 In addition, a noise generator has been implemented to systematically test the algorithms with respect to various implemented image quality metrics such as PSNR, MSE and others.

 ### Current Version: 0.1 (BETA)

+# Support

+If you really like this repository and find it useful, please consider (★) starring it, so that it can reach a broader audience of like-minded people.